-The National Oceanic and Atmospheric Administration (NOAA) together with the Earth System Research Laboratory (ESRL) have setup what can be classified as best practice in building immersive simulations.
+The National Oceanic and Atmospheric Administration (NOAA), and the Earth System Research Laboratory (ESRL) have set up what can be classified as best practice in building immersive simulations.
 The island developed by NOAA/ESRL contains several activities the learner can engage in while exploring their island.

-Lets look at the some of the simulations featured at the NOAA island.
+Let's look at some of the simulations featured at the NOAA island.
 There is a virtual weather balloon.
-Avatars can hang on to the balloon which will fly off and take the user up into the distinct levels of the simulated weather fronts meanwhile explaining what is special about them and what the instruments NOAA/ESRL uses for their research.
+Avatars can hang on to the balloon, which will fly off and take the user up into the distinct levels of the simulated weather fronts while explaining what is special about them, and what instruments NOAA/ESRL use for their research.

 Another simulation allows the learner to participate in a simulated mission of NOAA's hurricane hunters.
-Here the avatar is taken on an airplane which then flies into a simulated hurricane.
-During the flight the various aspects of the work of the researchers is explained.
-Maybe the most immersive simulation lets the user explore the causes of how tsunamis form and what methods researchers employ to detect and warn people before these catastrophic events happen.
-After several interactions with the simulation a virtual tsunami wave and its impact are experienced by the avatar.
+Here, the avatar is taken on an airplane, which then flies into a simulated hurricane.
+During the flight, the various aspects of the work of the researchers are explained.

+One of the most immersive simulations lets the user explore the causes of how tsunamis form, and what methods researchers employ to detect and warn people before they happen.
+After several interactions with the simulation, a virtual tsunami wave and its impact are experienced by the avatar.